 9. Eat and drink with volcano views in La Fortuna Town

-I can’t believe I’ve saved La Fortuna town for number 9 since chilling out in this ever so cutesy town was, despite all the natural wonders on offer, one of my favourite things to do in La Fortuna.
+I can’t believe I’ve saved La Fortuna town for now since chilling out in this ever so cutesy town was, despite all the natural wonders on offer, one of my favourite things to do.
 I say chilling out, I mean eating and drinking, of course.

 La Fortuna has a main square with some very dramatic views of Arenal volcano so do make sure you have an evening or two to relax – go at sunset to see the drama setting behind the volcano.